Incognito/rumprun_wiki_wiki/Wiki-Guidelines.md

 only if the respective code exists and is available:

 * _Repo_: main pages for repositories hosted under repo.rumpkernel.org
-* _Platform_: descriptions of platforms that rump kernels run on
+* _Platforms_: descriptions of platforms that rump kernels run on

 Do not change titles after an article has been published, since that will alter the article's URL and render any hyperlinks to the article invalid.